 Lab: Username enumeration via response timing

 This lab is vulnerable to username enumeration using its response times.
-To solve the lab, enumerate a valid username, brute-force this user's password, then access their "My account" page.
+To solve the lab, enumerate a valid username, brute-force this user's password, then access their account page.

 With Burp running, submit an invalid username and password, then send the